-by Teresa Currivan, Parent Coach
+by Teresa Currivan, LMFT, Parent Coach

 Samantha* was surprised.
 Her son was typically a very caring and empathetic child.
 So when he told her that he wanted to blow up his school, she wasn’t sure how to react.
 She asked what would happen to everyone in the school if it were to be blown up.
-He explained that the school would be empty, and that only the building would be destroyed.
+He explained that the school would be empty and that only the building would be destroyed.
 Still, she was troubled.

-In addition, he told her that he “didn’t like” a girl in his first grade classroom who had developmental delays.
+In addition, he told her that he “didn’t like” a girl in his first-grade classroom who had developmental delays.
 She did what she felt was logical and explained to him that this little girl had a learning disability and, thus, special needs.
 The more she explained about the disability of the girl in his class, the angrier and more resentful her son became.
 She was disturbed by his reaction.

 This is when Samantha called me.
 She explained that while her son was not incapable of mean thoughts and actions, in the past, those were usually due to some perceived wrong or hurt that had been done to him or to others.
 He had a strong sense of justice and was usually a fiercely loyal friend.
 Even when he was a baby, if another baby cried, he would cry too.
 Both she and her husband highly valued their son’s feeling of compassion.
 She admitted that she was beginning to see other behavior that concerned her as well.
 Was her son becoming mean?

-Samantha described how her son had recently began begging not to go to school, and when he did go, pleaded for her to help in the classroom and on the yard.
+Samantha described how her son had recently begun begging not to go to school, and when he did go, pleaded for her to help in the classroom and on the yard.
 Periodically, the principal or teachers would report his misbehavior at school – striking out at other children and running into off-limits areas.
 At first, she and her husband simply asked him to “behave.”

 More recently, Samantha had been spending time at school and observed that, in fact, it was her son that was being bullied.
 She heard one story from a girl in her son’s class.
-Every boy in their class was invited be in the “boys club” except her son.
+Every boy in their class was invited to be in the “boys club” except her son.
 One boy pretended to invite him into the club, as long as he would meet at a certain area on the yard, intentionally planning it so that no one was there.
 Her son had waited at the spot all during recess until he realized he was being made fun of.
-At first Samantha couldn’t believe it.
+At first, Samantha couldn’t believe it.
 She didn’t want to.
 Could his “misbehavior” be in retaliation of being bullied, left out, and misunderstood?
-She was confused and at wits end.
+She was confused and at wit’s end.
 She wondered with me if all of this could be related.

 It is sometimes necessary to tolerate our own difficult feelings in order to model empathy for our children.
-It was painful for Samantha to bear the possibility about what her son had been enduring.
+It was painful for Samantha to bear the possibility of what her son had been enduring.
 She eventually came to understand that her son had felt unprotected by the adults at school.
-Even more difficult for her was realizing how she hadn’t been able to guard him from harm over the years.
+Even more difficult for her was realizing how she hadn’t been able to guard him against harm over the years.

 As we talked at length and through the process, Samantha revealed that this little girl with disabilities in her son’s classroom had an adult assigned to her at all times by the school district.
 I pointed out that perhaps it wasn’t that he didn’t like her disabilities, or who she was., but that he needed the kind of support she was getting.
 Could her son be jealous or her?
 It was as though a light bulb went off for Samantha.
 This girl got special attention and protection from the adults – both things that her son was not getting.
 His behavior was beginning to make sense.